lizmtetwa/world-population/README.md

 To view the full interactive map:

-Download the repository and open interactive_population.html locally in a web browser.
+I downloaded the repository and opened interactive_population.html locally in a web browser.

-This allows the browser to access the required data files without restrictions.
+This allowed the browser to access the required data files without restrictions.

 Populations may not match exact official figures, but the map provides a representative view of global population distribution.